JeffreyBenjaminBrown/digraphs-with-text/Hash/why-use-hash.md

 The [language specification](the-hash-language.md) is only ten sentences long, and that's mostly examples.
 There is only one rule to learn.

 ## Natural order
 Hash looks like natural language.
-The order in which a user enters an expression corresponds closely, often perfectly, to the language they already speak.
+The order in which a user enters an expression can correspond closely, often perfectly, to the language they already speak.

 Consider the statement `nuclear power needs water for cooling`.
 It's a ternary (three-member) relationship between nuclear power, water, and cooling.
 To say that in other systems, you might have to do something awkward like `needs-for(nuclear power, water, cooling)`.
-Here is the Hash representation for it: `nuclear power #needs water #for cooling`.
+By contrast, in Hash you would write `nuclear power #needs water #for cooling`.

 ## Relationships of arbitrary arity
 In many systems a relationship must be binary -- that is, it must have exactly two members.
 For instance, edges in a graph connect exactly two nodes in the graph.